padhyeSohum/next-chatbot/developer-notes.md

 [DONE] 8. make differences between text boxes and avatars for both sides
 9. keep the history-list at full height and the chat input floating at a fixed position in the bottom at the history-list
 10. add background to text area
-11. add submit-answer integration !!!
+[IN PROGRESS] 11. add submit-answer integration !!!
 [DONE] 12. add the waiting-for-answer component
-[DONE] 13. disable the text box when the bot is fetching an answer [DONE] 14. capture the cursor in text input by default
+[DONE] 13. disable the text box when the bot is fetching an answer [DONE] 14. capture the cursor in text input by default [DONE] 15. make chat automatically scroll down when a new message is added
+16. use a css transition to show the user when their message has been added rather than just adding it there [DONE] 17. tell user when their question isn't valid